bens-on/AMIE/README.md

 ECE202 Sophomore Design Project | Arduino Controlled Independent Ecosystem

 # EDIT LOG
 - 2/23/24 by Alex Benson (inital code and objectives)
+- 2/27/24 by Alex Benson (inital Arduino Uno Case Model uploaded)

 # OBJECTIVES
 - Initial Testing of current code to make sure readings are accurate and that the loop is able to execute with both the temp/humidity AND soil moisture content statements